Mike Smith,

 DAY Bag, lip balm, sun stuff, h2o, etc

-NIGHT Bag, flashlight, person light or glow stick, lip stuff, personal, h2o, earplugs, etc
+NIGHT Bag, flashlight, person light or glow stick, lip stuff, personal, h2o,

 Biodradable personal wipes were very nice to have.